Chalarangelo/30-seconds-of-code/snippets/nest.md

 ---
 title: nest
-tags: object,intermediate
+tags: object,recursion,intermediate
 ---

-Given a flat array of objects linked to one another, it will nest them recursively.
+Nests recursively objects linked to one another in a flat array.
-Useful for nesting comments, such as the ones on reddit.com.

 - Use recursion.
-- Use `Array.prototype.filter()` to filter the items where the `id` matches the `link`, then `Array.prototype.map()` to map each one to a new object that has a `children` property which recursively nests the items based on which ones are children of the current item.
+- Use `Array.prototype.filter()` to filter the items where the `id` matches the `link`.
+- Use `Array.prototype.map()` to map each item to a new object that has a `children` property which recursively nests the items based on which ones are children of the current item.
 - Omit the second argument, `id`, to default to `null` which indicates the object is not linked to another one (i.e. it is a top level object).
 - Omit the third argument, `link`, to use `'parent_id'` as the default property which links the object to another one by its `id`.